stungeye/Applied-Math-For-Games-1/docs/06-numbers/02-vectors.md

 ## Vector Magnitude with [Pythagoras](https://plato.stanford.edu/entries/pythagoras/)

-Every vector can be thought of as a the hypotenuse of a [right-angle triangle](/Applied-Math-For-Games-1/docs/07-game-dev-math/04-oscillation.html#the-right-triangle).
+Every vector can be thought of as the hypotenuse of a [right-angle triangle](/Applied-Math-For-Games-1/docs/07-game-dev-math/04-oscillation.html#the-right-triangle).
 Therefore, we can calculate the length of a vector by returning to high school math class and rediscovering the Pythagorean theorem.

 If we have a vector (5, 3) then the length of the vector is: